• Skip to primary navigation

 butterscotch toffee cookie dough in a glass bowl

-Step 5: Chill the dough then bake the cookies
+Step 5: Bake the cookies

-Roll the chilled dough into 1 and ½ tablespoon-sized balls then bake for 10-12 minutes in a 350°F oven.
+Roll the dough into 1 and ½ tablespoon-sized balls then bake for 10-12 minutes in a 350°F oven.

 butterscotch toffee cookie dough balls on a baking sheet